Final Thoughts, part 3

 – Pneuma (Tool)

 The interesting thing about these cheat codes is that they don’t preclude what I’ve described as being the fundamental organizing principle of the universe.
-I developed this theory about the evolution of consciousness through the process of writing my rock journal.
-As is the case with all the theories that I develop, they remain my beliefs until they are disproven.
-So, I guess I can hang on to this one for a bit longer.
+I developed (or gleaned) this theory about the evolution of consciousness through the process of writing my rock journal.
+As is the case with all the theories that I develop, they remain my beliefs until they are dis-proven.
+So, I guess I can hang on to this theory for a bit longer.
 I’m glad, because it’s a good one!
 If this theory holds, then imagine how that theory combined with the above Universal Rules could serve us as we live our lives.

 I find these Universal Rules to be a true and powerful gift from the Universe.
 I hope you find some value in them, too!